 But that’s for another time.
 For now, let’s keep our minds on the architecture document.
 When do you need one of those anyway?

 You Will Need an Architecture Document When…

-Most applications these days are much more complicated than Neopolitan flavored ice cream (mmmm…). n-tier architectures may have a little something for everyone, but when the rubber meets the road, our systems are much more intricate.
+Most applications these days are much more complicated than Neopolitan-flavored ice cream (mmmm…). n-tier architectures may have a little something for everyone, but when the rubber meets the road, our systems are much more intricate.
 Something like this is a bit more realistic:

 Our “applications” are only part of a complex network of systems and applications.
 A real web of complexity!
-Whether we use one standard architecture or combinations of many architectures, we need a map to navigate this virtual jungle.
+Whether we use one standard architecture or combination of many architectures, we need a map to navigate this virtual jungle.

 So what about self-contained applications?

 OK, if it’s a simple thing and you use a reference architecture, skip the architecture document!

 Go ahead and stick something into the ReadMe.
 “This application uses a two-tier architecture.
 For information about this architecture, read this doc.”